Harry and Meghan hit Bupa Edithvale

-After a discussion with the lifestyle team, Cherie Mason, helped to organised the whole event.
+After a discussion with the lifestyle team, Cherie Mason, helped to organise the whole event.

 “I’m British and for quite a while a lot of the residents ask me lots of questions about the royal family.

-Ms Mason helped with sourcing outfits for the bride and groom to wear and face masks of the royal family and had so much planning the event.
+Ms Mason helped with sourcing outfits for the bride and groom to wear and face masks of the royal family.

 “I went on the hunt for costumes such as wedding dress suit and queens outfit.